joelbeedle/salsa/README.md

 - Go to `http://localhost:5901` and enter the password `123456`

-- Right click, select `Applications > Terminal > Bash` and you will find yourself already in a terminal in the repository.
+- Right click, select `Applications > Shells > Bash` and you will find yourself already in a terminal in the repository.

 - The testbed application can be found at `./build/testbed/`